mpdf/mpdf.github.io/reference/mpdf-variables/iccprofile.md

 modification_time: 2015-08-05T12:01:59+00:00
 ---

-(mPDF >= 4.3)
+(mPDF &ge; 4.3)

-ICCProfile – Specify ICC colour profile to use when creating PDF/A1-b or PDF/X-1a (mPDF >= 5.1) compliant documents
+ICCProfile – Specify ICC colour profile to use when creating PDF/A1-b or PDF/X-1a (mPDF &ge; 5.1) compliant documents

 # Description

 void **ICCProfile**

 Specify ICC colour profile to use when creating PDF/A1-b or PDF/X-1a compliant documents.

 Either a 3-colour RGB profile or a 4-colour CMYK profile should be used depending on other settings.